jakobgabriel/blog-resume-jakob-gabriel/resume-english.md

       highlights:
         - items:
             - Analysis of problems and development of solutions in the field of product and process industrialization
-            - Documentation of the analyses within a project or seminar paper associated with the semester
+            - Documentation of the analysis within a project or seminar paper associated with the semester

     - company: 'ContiTech MGW GmbH - Waltershausen'
       position: 'Trainee'